Acerbic/saboteur2_remake/workplan.md

 The remake will be providing full functionality for modern browsers and IE, starting from IE9.
-Earlier browsers down to (inclusive) IE6 will have a graceful downgraded version - no worse than the existing source site.
+Earlier browsers down to (inclusive) IE6 will have a gracefully downgraded version - no worse than the existing source site.

 ## Site pages structure - normative listing ##